A united front for the Catholic Diocese of Auckland

 This has also minimised the risk that comes with a system subject to too many manual interventions, he adds.

-"With MYOB Advanced we have one standard format across all our entities.
+"With MYOB Advanced Business we have one standard format across all our entities.
 As long as we’ve got the right data in, we’ve got the right level of output."

 “There’s also a clear audit trail of changes…it’s not about looking over people’s shoulders, it’s about having a level of comfort that the system has a control element for what you want a financial system to do.”

-While it’s still early days, Amit is confident that MYOB Advanced will help propel the organisation towards its long-term goals.
+While it’s still early days, Amit is confident that MYOB Advanced Business will help propel the organisation towards its long-term goals.

 “I'd like to get to a point where some of our stakeholders go into a board meeting with a dashboard they can click on – rather than printing reports.
 [We’re] looking at it from a sustainability perspective long-term which aligns with our mission goals,” he says.